txddy-p/Obsidian/Saving Money and Managing Credit.md

 - Borrower has moral, ethical intention to pay back interest & loan amount
 - His / her Credit history will provide some indication
 - If the bank has a long credit history with you – more confident to approve / grant loan
-- Credit references relating to past debt
-- Common sense / financial condition
+- Credit references relating to past debt and Common sense / financial condition
 ## Types of Credit Structures
 1. `Non-instalment credit`.
 Lump-sum repayment.
 2. `Instalment credit`.
 Lender retains ownership of financed goods until final payment is made